 3. Security is critical to the resilience of Defence systems, information, assets and our people.
-Defence industry partners ability to meet their security obligations and enhance their resilience is critical to protecting the Government's investment in secure, uncompromised Defence capability.
+Defence industry partners' ability to meet their security obligations and enhance their resilience is critical to protecting the government's investment in secure, uncompromised Defence capability.

-4. The Defence Industry Security Program (DISP) is one control in a layered approach to security that contributes to strengthening the assurance that the Government's significant investment in Defence capability is appropriately protected.
+4. The Defence Industry Security Program (DISP) is one control in a layered approach to security that contributes to strengthening the assurance that the government's significant investment in Defence capability is appropriately protected.
 Managed by the Defence Industry Security Branch (DISB), the DISP:

-- a. is a membership-based program that sets baseline security requirements for Industry Entities wishing to engage with Defence; - supports industry to identify security risks and to understand and apply security controls across the domains of governance, personnel security, physical, and information and cyber security; - c. includes a system of reviews to ensure continued compliance; and - d. enhances Defence's ability to monitor and mitigate security risks. - 5.
-DISP membership is mandatory for Industry Entities who: - require access to classified information or assets (i.e. PROTECTED and above); - b. supply, maintain, store or transport weapons or explosive ordnance; - c. provide security services for Defence bases or facilities; and/or - d. are required to hold DISP membership as a condition of a Defence contract. - 6.
-The exception to this requirement is where: - an Industry Entity's personnel are handling classified information within Defence facilities and using Defence assets and ICT networks (refer to DSPF Principle 74 Access Control). - b. an Industry Entity has accreditation recognised under a Security of Information Agreement or Arrangement (SIA) and Government Security Agreement (GSA) with an international partner (refer to DSPF Principle 15 - Foreign Release of Information).
+- a. is a membership-based program that sets baseline security requirements for Industry Entities wishing to engage with Defence; - b. supports industry to identify security risks and to understand and apply security controls across the domains of governance, personnel security, physical, and information and cyber security; - c. includes a system of reviews to ensure continued compliance; and - d. enhances Defence's ability to monitor and mitigate security risks. - 5.
+DISP membership is mandatory for Industry Entities who: - a. require access to classified information or assets PROTECTED and above; - b. supply, maintain, store or transport weapons or explosive ordnance; - c. provide security services for Defence bases or facilities; - d. are Australian Communities Members under the Australia-US Defence Trade Cooperation Treaty; and/or - e. are required to hold a DISP membership as a condition of a Defence contract. - 6.
+The exception to this requirement is where: - a. an Industry Entity's personnel are handling classified information within Defence facilities and using Defence assets and ICT networks (refer to DSPF Principle 74 Access Control). - b. an Industry Entity has accreditation recognised under a Security of Information Agreement or Arrangement (SIA) or Government Security Agreement (GSA) with an international partner (refer to DSPF Principle 15 - Foreign Release of Official Information).